Geography of Franz Josef Land: Hall Island

 Hall Island (Ostrov Gallya) is an almost completely glacierized large island of 1049 km² immediately to the east of MacKlintok Island.
 It lies within latitude 80.30° N and longitude 56.00° E. The highest point on the island is 502 m and its mapped shore length is 174.7 km.
 It was named after American Arctic explorer Charles Francis Hall.
 The only relatively large areas free of permanent ice are located in its southern end, where there are two headlands, Cape Tegetthoff, and Cape Ozernyy, on the Littov Peninsula.
 Cape Tegetthoff has a range of hill peaks.
 The airborne surveys revealed 400 m thick mantles of ice and also in Graham Bell Island's ice capes.
 There is also a very small unglacierized area around its eastern cape, Cape Frankfurt, and another in its northwestern point, Cape Wiggins.
 Its highest point is 502 m near its southwestern side, and there is also a peak of 421 m in the northcentral part of the island.
 There is a wide bay on the southeastern side of Hall Island known as Hydrographer Bay and a smaller one west of the Littov Peninsula, known as Bukhta Surovaya.
 To the southeast, there is a wider strait separating Hall Island from Salm Island, known as Proliv Lavroka.
-The strait to the east is known as Avstriskiy Proliv.
+The strait to the east is known as Austrian Strait.

 Just off the northern shore of Hall Island lie three small islets known as the Brown Islands, named in honor of George Brown of the Royal Navy, who participated in the 1850–1854 expedition in search of Sir John Franklin on the Investigator.
 6 km to the west of Hall island's northwestern cape lies the oval-shaped 5 km long Newcomb Island, with a highest point of 67 m.
 This island was named after Raymond Lee Newcomb, the naval officer in charge of the ill-fated DeLong expedition on the Jeannette.
 1.5 km off the northeastern side of Hall Island's eastern bay lies the small but steep Berghaus Island, reaching a height of 372 m.
 Unglacierized, this island was named after cartographer Heinrich Berghaus (1797–1884).

 Sal'm Island, located on the wide strait of the Payer Austrian channel, encompasses an area of 343.7 km2 with an altitude or 343 m and the shore length is 76.9 km.